skspade/workmux/README.md

 3. Commits staged changes if present (unless `--ignore-uncommitted` is used)
 4. Merges your branch into main using the selected strategy (default: merge commit)
-5. Deletes the tmux window (including the one you're currently in if you ran this from a worktree) — skipped if `--keep` is used
+5. Closes the zellij tab (including the one you're currently in if you ran this from a worktree) — skipped if `--keep` is used
 6. Removes the worktree — skipped if `--keep` is used
 7. Deletes the local branch — skipped if `--keep` is used